alexmitelman/blog/content/posts/python-best-practice/Automating Python Best Practices for a New Project.md

 rm get-poetry.py
 ```

-### How to upgrade Python version with Poetry and pyenv
+### How to upgrade Python version with Poetry and pyenv?

 Time has passed and the new Python version was released.
 There are new features and bugfixes, so we want to bump Python version in our project.
 This is a pretty straightforward task for `pyenv` and Poetry.